-Apart from Accuracy@k, MRR@10 and MAP@10, the number of unique and overlapping bugs localized by each approach are examined.
-In this analysis, a bug is considered successfully localized if the correct buggy file appears within the top 10 ranked results (i.e., Accuracy@10), aligning with a prior study showing that over 98\% of developers consider localization results successful when buggy elements are ranked within the top ten positions \cite{kochhar2016practitioners}.
-Table \ref{unique} presents the number of total and unique bugs localized by each technique under this criterion.
-Since GenLoc is a non-deterministic approach, its output varies across different executions due to the inherent randomness in language model sampling.
-To fairly evaluate GenLoc's overall capability and compare it with existing deterministic baselines, the union of all bugs localized across multiple GenLoc trials is considered.
-This union represents the total set of unique bugs that GenLoc is able to localize in at least one run, capturing the full potential of the approach rather than the outcome of a single arbitrary execution.
+Apart from Accuracy@k, MRR@10 and MAP@10, the number of unique bugs localized by each approach is examined.
+In this analysis, a bug is considered successfully localized if the correct buggy file appears within the top 10 ranked results (i.e., Accuracy@10) \cite{kochhar2016practitioners}.
+Figure \ref{overlap-non-llm} presents the unique bugs localized by each technique under this criterion.
+To account for GenLoc’s variability across trials and enable a fair comparison with existing deterministic baselines, we consider the union of all bugs localized across three trials.
+This union captures the set of unique bugs that GenLoc can localize in at least one run, reflecting the overall capability of the approach rather than the outcome of a single arbitrary execution.

-Among all approaches, GenLoc exhibits the highest overall coverage with 6,824 localized bugs, of which 590 are uniquely identified by GenLoc.
-This indicates that GenLoc not only localizes more bugs overall but also captures a unique subset of bugs missed by all other methods, highlighting its potential to complement existing methods.
-This is likely due to its ability to reason over natural language and semantic context, which prior techniques lack.
+Among all approaches, GenLoc can localize the highest number of unique bugs (601 bugs).
+This indicates that GenLoc not only localizes more bugs but also captures a unique subset of bugs missed by all other methods, highlighting its potential to complement existing methods.